Set up a Hub

 - Hub members may elect to add $1 (or more) to their weekly order.
 Harvest Hub will match each donation dollar-for-dollar.
 The proceeds could be used to buy a regular bag which can be donated

-- Bags which remain uncollected 12 hours after the pick-up window, and the member could not be contacted for alternative pick-up arrangements, can be donated to charity.
+- Bags which remain uncollected after the pick-up window, and the member could not be contacted for alternative pick-up arrangements, we organize with the Hubster to donate the bag.
 (Please donate only the contents - not the cooler bag itself).

 There are a number of potential recipients of the charity bags: